-It is recommended that the Board adopt the attached Ordinance amending the boundaries of the Pine Isle Community Development District (District).
-This District lies wholly within Unincorporated Miami-Dade County and will be expanding by approximately 9.7 acres, increasing the total acreage of the District from approximately 45.1 acres to 54.8 acres pursuant to the authority granted by the Miami-Dade County Home Rule Charter for the purposes set forth in Chapter 190 of the Florida Statutes, subject to the acceptance of the Declaration of Restrictive Covenants running with the lands within the jurisdiction of the CDD.
+It is recommended that the Board adopt the attached Ordinance amending the boundaries of the Kingman Gate Community Development District (District).
+This District lies wholly within the City and will be expanding by approximately 10.00 acres, increasing the total acreage of the District from approximately 79.62 acres to 89.62 acres pursuant to the authority granted by the Miami-Dade County Home Rule Charter for the purposes set forth in Chapter 190 of the Florida Statutes, subject to the acceptance of the Declaration of Restrictive Covenants running with the lands of the expansion area within the jurisdiction of the CDD.